- Starts at: 09:00h

 - Fee: €1.065 (reduced fee for the full summer programme on 26 May - 18 June); €535 (reduced fee for the part on International Criminal Law on 26 May – 5 June); and €535 (reduced fee for the part on Counter-Terrorism on 8 June – 18 June)

 - Organiser: T.M.C.
 Asser Instituut & American University Washington College of Law

 This summer law programme is the product of a unique collaboration between the War Crimes Research Office of American University’s Washington College of Law and the T.M.C.
 Asser Instituut.
-Forty selected students from top US law colleges and universities will travel to The Hague to learn from international legal practitioners and scholars and to see their knowledge being put to practice through visits to (inter)national courts and institutions.
+Forty selected students from top US law colleges and universities will participate in an online training with internationally renowned legal practitioners and scholars.

 An additional ten places are available to other interested law students and professionals who wish to learn more about law and counter-terrorism.
 Sign up here to secure your seat!

 - A unique experience of studying and exchanging views with students from the US;

 - A thorough insight into the latest developments in (the interplay between) international criminal law and legal aspects of counter-terrorism;

 - The opportunity to engage in discussions and network with leading academics and legal professionals.

 In the first two weeks you will explore the past, present and future of international criminal law (ICL).
 Our programme provides a comprehensive overview of international crimes, criminal responsibility, immunities and amnesties.
 We will also cover practical matters in international criminal law, such as victim participation and defence issues.
 You will thoroughly analyse these topics on both the international and national level.
 During these two weeks, you will have the chance to experience the law in practice, by visiting international and national courts and international organisations.